Team Record

 Robert Topham, who played for England as a winger and inside forward in the 6-1 victory against Ireland in 1893 and the 5-1 win against Wales in 1894, had been picked to play for Wales against Scotland in 1885, but did not accept.

-And according to a note appearing in the Association of Football Statisticians website's Today in History feature: "On his way [on 21 January 1914] to an England international trial game at Sunderland Alex Donaldson of Bolton Wanderers revealed that he was actually born in Scotland.
+According to a note appearing in the Association of Football Statisticians website's Today in History feature: "On his way [on 21 January 1914] to an England international trial game at Sunderland Alex Donaldson of Bolton Wanderers revealed that he was actually born in Scotland.
 [Charles W.] Wallace of Aston Villa had to take his place in the trial and Donaldson ended up in the Scottish side which faced England on April 4th of the same year!"
 Donaldson made six Scotland appearances from 1914 to 1922, including the 3-1 win against England in 1914 and the 5-4 loss to England in 1920.

 Thomas (Tommy) Johnson Britten, played for Wales against Scotland in Glasgow a year before he was chosen as a reserve for England against Scotland in 1879.
 Another year on, Britten won a second appearance for Wales, again against Scotland, again in Glasgow.
-Britten would have played for Wales against England in 1883 but for a last minute withdrawal, which again happened in the 1887 fixture.
+Britten would have played for Wales against England in 1883 but for a last-minute withdrawal which again happened in the 1887 fixture.

 England Players Appearing for Other National Sides in Unofficial Matches